rackerlabs/scantron/README.md

 #### IBM Cloud

-Per <https://github.com/0xtavian>:  For the Ansible workload to work on IBM Cloud: edit the file `/boot/grub/menu.lst` by changing
+Per <https://github.com/0xtavian>:  For the Ansible workload to work on IBM Cloud, edit the file `/boot/grub/menu.lst` by changing

 ```bash
 # groot=LABEL...